NielDB/mongodb-sharded/README.md

 ### 1.2 Deployment

 To build the infrastructure, you can create your own Kubernetes cluster on GKE or use one of the included files: `terraform/gkecluster.tf` or `scripts/createCluster.sh`.
-Edit the one of the according files to your preferences.
+Edit one of the according files to your preferences.

 To use terraform, you should supply a Google Cloud service account key at `terraform/creds/serviceaccount.json`.

+Both scripts deploy the same infrastructure, a high available GKE cluster using:

+* x5 Nodes within the node pool `mongo-node-pool`
+* A scalable nodepool spread over 3 regions (default: europe-west1) using n1-standard-4 machines

 To provision the cluster, use a command-line terminal/shell and execute the following (first change the variables in the file "resources/config", if appropriate):